cxzhu/Paired-Tag/README.md

 Use shellscrips/02.proc_DNA.sh and shellscrips/03.proc_RNA.sh.

 After these, the fastq files of each sub-libraries were then converted to cell-counts matrices.

+*** Please modifiy the variables in the scripts according to your environment.

+Typically, >85% of RNA reads can be mapped to reference genome using STAR, but >60% is also accepatble.
+For different histone marks, from 60% - 95% of DNA reads can be mapped to reference genome using bowtie2 (including reads mapped to multiple loci).

 ## 3 Merge sub-libraries for downstream analysis